The Routes Awards

-The annual Routes Marketing Awards are widely regarded as the most valuable awards in the industry.
-Created in 1997 to recognise excellence in airport and destination marketing, the awards are voted for and judged by the airline networking planning community.
+The annual Routes Awards are widely regarded as the most valuable awards in the industry.

 When voting opens, airlines can nominate up to five airports and destinations that they feel have provided exceptional marketing support over the past twelve months.

 Airlines are asked to submit their votes in priority order.
-Their first choice will get 5 points, their second 4 points, and their third 3 points etc. when it comes to drawing up the shortlist.
+When drawing up the shortlist, their first choice receives 5 points, their second choice receives 4 points, and so on.

 Who makes the shortlist?

-When voting closes, the organisations are split into their relevant categories and their scores are calculated.
-These are based on the number of points they have secured from the airline votes they have received.
+When voting closes, organisations are split into their relevant categories and their scores are calculated, based on the airline votes they have received.

-In the event of a tie, we will prioritise the airports that have achieved the highest year on year pax growth in the last 12 months.
+In the event of a tie, the airports that have achieved the highest year-on-year passenger growth in the last 12 months will be prioritised.

 The Routes team recruit a panel of airline judges to independently review the submissions and submit their scores.
 Our panel marks the submission according to the following criteria:

 The judging panel is drawn from key figures from the airline network planning community.
 Previous award judges have included: